lydell/next-minimal-routes/README.md

 - [Route]
 - [QueryObject]

-With those out of the way, this are the actual exported functions:
+With those out of the way, these are the actual exported functions:

 - [makeRoute]
 - [makeUrls]